kleph/dcos-docs/1.10/installing/config/reference.md

 menu_order: 10
 ---

-This topic provides all available configuration parameters.
+This topic provides a list of all DC/OS configuration parameters.
 Except where explicitly indicated, the configuration parameters apply to both [DC/OS](https://dcos.io/) and [Enterprise DC/OS](https://mesosphere.com/product/).

 # Cluster Setup